tiny-frontend/tiny-frontend.github.io/docs/guide/about.md

 - **a npm package** pulling its **latest deployed implementation** at **runtime**
 - An example of implementation of a micro frontend architecture
-- Aimed at solving "vertical" slicing
+- Aimed at solving "horizontal" slicing

 ### 🙅‍ What tiny frontend isn't

 - The One True Way to micro frontend
+- Aimed at solving "vertical" slicing

 ## Philosophy